cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

 A common data type that occurs in the modeling of IoT devices is the *link*.
-{{-link}} defines the concept of Web Linking, which complements the target URI that any link will contain, with additional parameters, such as the "link relation type" that explains the relationship expressed by the link, as well as "target attributes" that provide additional information about the target of the link (without a need to
+{{-link}} defines the concept of Web Linking, which, apart from the target URI that any link will contain, can provide additional parameters, such as the "link relation type" that explains the relationship expressed by the link, as well as "target attributes" that provide additional information about the target of the link (without a need to